the guy with the boot

 [note: I’ve been reading a German translation]

-The story: At the height of the Great Game between the Russian Empire and the British Empire, Swedish explorer SH decides to follow in the footsteps of Ferdinand von Richthofen (who coined the term “Silk Road”) and Nikolai Mikhaylovich Przhevalsky.
-He thus embarks on an epic journey through those parts of Northwestern China that were unknown or scarcely explored until then.
-He crosses the Taklamakan Desert, makes important archeological findings and even gets very close to Lhasa (a place of almost mythical dimensions for Europeans at the time).
+The story: in 1893, at the height of the Great Game between Tsarist Russia and the British Empire, Swedish explorer Sven Hedin decides to follow in the footsteps of Ferdinand von Richthofen (who coined the term “Silk Road”) and Nikolai Przhevalsky and explore the Chinese Northwest.

 Sven Hedin – one of the great explorers